 110. The annual assignments made to the Famine Insurance Fund by the Bombay Government between 1921-22 and 1927-28, amounted to 415-20 and the fund stood at 2 crores on 1st April 1928.
 With effect from that date the Famine Insurance Fund was changed into the Famine Relief Fund.
-The Government of Bombay have to make an exprepriation of 12.00 a year to this fund until the fund reaches 75.00.
-Neither the sentual sesignment nor the secumulated fund up to 75.00 may be spent on any purpose except the relief of famine, but the surplus above 75.00 may be spent on protective irrigation works, loans to cultivators, or to repay advances from the Provincial Loans Fund.
+The Government of Bombay have to make an appropriation of 12.00 a year to this fund until the fund reaches 75.00.
+Neither the solution and provide the relief of famine, but the surplus above 75.00 may be spent on protective irrigation works, loans to cultivators, or to repay advances from the Provincial Loans Fund.

-111. The Bombay Famine Relief Fund will have been reduced to its minimum of 75.00 on 1st April 1933.
+111. The Bombay Famine Relief Fund will have been reduced to its minimum of 75.00 on lst April 1933.
 There will also be on that date the outstandings of sums borrowed from the fund referred to in the note on 19-Interest.
 It will not serve any purpose to consider the financing from the fund of expenditure other than famine, as other charges are shown under their proper heads.
 The points for consideration are (i) what share Sind should receive of this fund and (ii) at what figure and by what annual appropriation Sind should be required to maintain it.
-As far as can be discovered, the sums spent on famine in recent years have been:-
+As far as can be discovered, the sums spent on famine in recent years have been :--